GRIDAPPSD/GOSS-GridAPPS-D/docs/source/developer_resources/RC1_Tasks.rst

 Our objective is to demonstrate useful functionality, which is standards-compliant, by the end of March 2017.
-A simple heuristic VVO application will be running in OSPRREYS.
-In terms of the Functional Requirements, we will be implementing:
+A simple heuristic VVO application will be running in GridAPPS-D. In terms of the Functional Requirements, we will be implementing:

 -  102/202 Command Interface